adambozson/Standard-Model-I/README.md

 # Standard Model I

-These are my notes from the first half of a [course of lectures][course-page] taken Oct–Dec 2015.
+These are my notes from the first half of a [course of lectures][course-page] taken Sep–Dec 2015.

 ## Building the notes